-The Law Offices of Randall B. Isenberg provides professional representation for Texas DWI clients, both for the criminal portion of the process and for the DMV hearing.
-Contact us today for help at 214-696-9253.
+The Law Offices of Randall B. Isenberg provides professional representation for Texas DWI clients, with lawyers both for the criminal portion of the process and for the DMV hearing.
+Contact us today for help or to schedule an appointment at 214-696-9253.

 Why do I have to attend a DMV hearing?

 In Texas, DWI charges involve two independent processes: the criminal proceeding where you must respond to the state’s charges, and an administrative (civil) process that determines the disposition of your driver’s license.

 The DMV hearing, also known as the Administrative License Revocation (ALR) hearing, proceeds independently of the criminal aspects of your case, and neither component has any effect on the other.

 In fact, even if the state drops the charges against you, or if you beat them in court, this hearing goes on as normal, with a driver’s license suspension as a very possible outcome.

 How does the ALR process work?

 When you obtain a Texas driver’s license, it constitutes an agreement between you and the Texas Department of Public Safety (TxDPS).

 Essentially, you agree that you will not drive while intoxicated and that, upon request, you will submit to chemical blood alcohol concentration (BAC) testing.
 If you violate this agreement, TxDPS can suspend or revoke your license.